Dev-Genesis/CSX/README.md

 The address which deployed the Smart Contract becomes the Owner of the Smart Contract.

-### Start PREICO
-**start_PREICO** function needs to be called by the Owner of the Smart Contract to start the PREICO.
-The preICO runs for 39 days.

-1 USD = 1 CSX coin

-Ether can be transferred to the Smart Contract address **(from account other than the Owner’s account)**.
-Once hard Cap of 49000000 USD is reached or 39 days are completed, the smart contract can no more accept any ether.

-### Start ICO
-**start_ICO** function needs to be called by the Owner of the Smart Contract to start the ICO.
-The preICO runs for 31 days.

-1 USD = 1 CSX coin

-Ether can be transferred to the Smart Contract address **(from account other than the Owner’s account)**.
-Once hard Cap of 49000000 USD is reached OR 31 days are completed, the smart contract can no more accept any ether.

-### End ICO
+### Burn Tokens
-**end_ICO** function needs to be called by the Owner of the Smart Contract to end the ICO.
-Any tokens left in the Smart Contract will be burnt here.
+**burntokens** function needs to be called by the Owner of the Smart Contract to end the ICO.
+Any tokens not sold in the ICO will be burnt here.

-TotalSupply = 100,000,000  CSX Coins

-Balances Smart Contract = 0  CSX Coins

-**Note**:   end_ICO(  ) should be called only after  ICO crowdsale gets completed / Hard Cap of 49000000 USD is reached.

 ### Token Balance
 To check the token balance of token holder, **balanceOf()** function needs to be used.